tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 + **tst_main_v02.sh** is the bash (Linux) script that supports users to compile the package.

++ **tcases** includes more than 70 test caces in which the Mittag-Leffler function and its derivative are calculated directly by adopting the high precision package FM of Prof. David M. Smith (link: http://dmsmith.lmu.build/)

 where **v02** marks the current version, i.e. **version 02**.
 Older stuffs are moved to folder **obsolete/**

 If the script **tst_main_v02.sh** makes you to be confused, read inside the files **mod_mlf_garrappa.f90** and **tst_main_v02.f90** to know how to compile.
 It is very simple.
 Here is an example with gfortran compiler (version 4.9.2)